-As one of the oldest neighborhoods in the City, the East Downtown community has transformed and evolved over time.
-The built environment grew and responded to many factors including the diminishing role the railway in the city, an increased use of the automobile, the construction of Interstate 25 along the eastern portion of the neighborhood, and the outmigration of businesses and residents of the downtown core.
-Because the Area experienced these changes, there properties with deteriorating site improvements that are outdated or unusable in the current marketplace.
-These deteriorating site improvements have potential for redevelopment opportunities or adaptive reuse solutions to modernize the structures and provide new activity to the community and local economy.
+As some of the oldest neighborhoods in the City, the East Downtown, Huning Highlands and South Martineztown communities have transformed and evolved over time.
+The built environment grew and responded to many factors including the diminishing role the railway in the city, an increased use of the automobile, the construction of Interstate 25 along the eastern portion of the neighborhoods, and the outmigration of businesses and residents of the downtown core.
+Because the Proposed Area experienced these changes, there are properties with deteriorating site improvements that are outdated or unusable in the current marketplace.
+These deteriorating site improvements have potential for redevelopment opportunities or adaptive reuse solutions that can modernize the structures and provide new activity to the community and local economy.
 Sites were observed with remnants of structures, trash and debris from past activities and damaged and decaying buildings.